wadorjan01/dlash02.github.io/projects/project-1.md

   <img class="ui image" src="../images/aim.PNG">
 </div>

-Working with The Aurora University Nursing Department, AIM is  a proper inventory management system to track items.
+AIM is a proper inventory management system to track items built specifically for the needs of the Aurora University Nursing Department.
 5 Major Features
 <ol>
   <li>